Catholic Directory: Early history

 The earliest English attempt at anything of the sort seems to have been a little Catholic Almanac, which appeared for three or four years in the reign of James II (see The Month, vol. CXI, 1908).
 This was a mere calendar of feasts.

 The Irish Catholic Directory and Almanac seems to have existed under various names since 1837 or earlier.
 It was first called "A Complete Catholic Directory", and then, in 1846, "Battersby's Registry", from the name of the publisher.
 For Scotland, though the Scottish missions are included in the "Catholic Directory" published in London, there is also a separate "Catholic Directory for the Clergy and Laity of Scotland" which began under a slightly different name in 1868.

-The earliest known publication of an 'official' Catholic Directory for England and Wales dates from 1848, and is still being published today.
+The earliest known publication of an Official Catholic Directory for England and Wales dates from 1848 and is still being published today by The Edit Partnership Ltd, on behalf of the Catholic Bishops' Conference of Englands & Wales.

-Catholic Directories also exist for the Australian and Canadian provinces, and occasionally for separate dioceses, e.g. the Diocese of Birmingham, England, possesses an "Official Directory" of its own.
+Catholic Directories also exist for the Australian and Canadian provinces, and occasionally for separate local dioceses, e.g. the Diocese of Birmingham, England, possesses an "Official Diocesan Directory" of its own.

 There were two Roman handbooks of a character somewhat analogous to Directories, which supplied names and details regarding the Catholic hierarchy throughout the world and especially regarding the cardinals, the Roman Congregations and their personnel, the prelates and camerieri, etc., in attendance upon the papal court.
 The first of these, called since 1872 La Gerarchia Cattolica e la Famiglia Pontificia, was first published in 1716 and was long familiarly known as Cracas from the name of the publisher.
 Officially, the early numbers were simply called "Notizie per l'Anno 1716, etc." (see Moroni, Dizionario, XX, 26 sqq.).
 The other work, similar in character but somewhat more ample in its information, appeared from 1898 under the title Annuario Ecclesiastico.
 The Directorium Chori, a work originally compiled by Guidetti in 1582, possessed a quasi-official character and was often reprinted.
 It was intended for the use of the hebdomadarius and cantors in collegiate churches, and is quite different in character from the works considered above.